cms-tau-pog/TauFW/PicoProducer/python/analysis/README.md

 ## Accessing nanoAOD
 Please refer to the [nanoAOD documentation](https://cms-nanoaod-integration.web.cern.ch/integration/master-102X/mc102X_doc.html) for a full list of available variables.
-To know how they are defined from miniAOD, you can dig in the CMSSW sourc code in [`cmssw/PhysicsTools/NanoAOD`](https://github.com/cms-sw/cmssw/tree/master/PhysicsTools/NanoAOD).
+To know how they are defined from miniAOD, you can dig in the CMSSW source code in [`cmssw/PhysicsTools/NanoAOD`](https://github.com/cms-sw/cmssw/tree/master/PhysicsTools/NanoAOD).

 To access information of nanoAOD using python, you can subclass [`Module`](https://github.com/cms-nanoAOD/nanoAOD-tools/blob/master/python/postprocessing/framework/eventloop.py)